uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="dependencies"></a>
 ### Dependencies
 The application has only been tested in macOS, but should be cross-platform compatible.
-The app requires Python 3 (Python 2 is no longer supported).
-To check if you have Python 3 installed, open up a window in Terminal (macOS), Command Prompt (Windows), or a command line shell of your choice, and run `python --version`.
-If the return is `Python 3.x.x`, you are good to go.
-If the return is `Python 2.x.x`, you will need to install Python 3.
-Check out the instructions [here](https://realpython.com/installing-python/) for how to install Python 3 on your system.
+The app requires Python 3.6 or later (Python 2 is no longer supported).
+To check if you have Python 3.6 installed, open up a window in Terminal (macOS), Command Prompt (Windows), or a command line shell of your choice, and run `python --version`.
+If the return is `Python 3.6.x`, you are good to go.
+If the return is `Python 2.x.x`, you will need to install Python 3.6.
+Check out the instructions [here](https://realpython.com/installing-python/) for how to install Python 3.6 on your system.

 Project dependencies can be viewed in the [`requirements.txt`](requirements.txt) file.